 The original Kayah Li script was created to write the Karen languages by Htae Bu Phae in March 1962, in part in response to the appearance of Latin-based orthographies which had appeared after 1950.
 Little can he or any other Karen people have known that the cultural imperialism of Latin-based scripts would be the least of their troubles.

 According to the Thailand-based Border Consortium, the vast majority — perhaps 90% — of the refugees in the Thai refugee camps are Karen or Karenni from eastern Myanmar, who have fled armed conflicts and/or human rights abuse and persecution by the Burmese military.

 In the early 1980s, the Burmese government policy of Four Cuts resulted in the widespread destruction of communities and the decline of traditional cultures.
 Thousands of villages, especially in the Karen and Karenni States, were burned to the ground, including houses, religious buildings, schools, belongings, and sometimes even domestic animals.
 In many areas, it became the norm for the villagers to live in constant fear of the Burmese military coming to their village, terrorising the villagers, stealing their food, forcing them to become porters and mine sweepers, raping ethnic women, and torturing and killing anyone suspected of having a connection with the ethnic armed opposition.
-Whilst some villagers endured the abuse by developing warning systems and repeatedly fleeing to the jungle, others, who had heard about Thailand, decided to leave their village for good.
+Whilst some villagers endured the abuse by developing warning systems and repeatedly fleeing to the jungle, others fled their villages for good.
 Others still had no choice as their village was already in ashes on the ground.